jhorzek/lesstimate/docs/02-getting-started.md

     - `maxIterLine`: an `int` specifying the maximal number of iterations for the line search procedure
     - `breakOuter`: a `double` specyfing the stopping criterion for outer iterations
     - `breakInner`: a `double` specyfing the stopping criterion for inner iterations
     - `convergenceCriterion`: a `convergenceCriteriaGlmnet` specifying which convergence criterion should be used for the outer iterations.
-Possible are `lessSEM::GLMNET`, `lessSEM::fitChange`, and `lessSEM::gradients`.
+Possible are `less::GLMNET`, `less::fitChange`, and `less::gradients`.
     - `verbose`: an `int`, where 0 prints no additional information, > 0 prints GLMNET iterations

     ``` c++
     // First, create a new instance of class controlGLMNET:
-    lessSEM::controlGLMNET controlOptimizer = lessSEM::controlGlmnetDefault();
+    less::controlGLMNET controlOptimizer = less::controlGlmnetDefault();
     // Next, adapt the settings:
     controlOptimizer.maxIterOut = 1000;
     // pass the argument to the fitGlmnet function:
-    lessSEM::fitResults fitResult_ = lessSEM::fitGlmnet(
+    less::fitResults fitResult_ = less::fitGlmnet(
 	      linReg,
 	      startingValues,
 	      parameterLabels,